mesosphere/dcos-docs-site/pages/1.13/storage/external-storage/index.md

 REX-Ray by default will fail after 13 EBS volumes are attached.
 While REX-Ray [0.11.0 introduced the config option `useLargeDeviceRange` to extend this limit][13], DC/OS v1.12.0 bundles REX-Ray 0.9.0.

-EBS volumes are now non-volatile memory express (NVME) devices.
-Support for NVME was only added to RexRay in v0.11.4.
-You will need to take the following prerequisite steps for RexRay to work with NVME devices on CentOS (on newer CoreOS releases this is unnecessary):
+EBS volumes present as non-volatile memory express (NVMe) devices on certain newer EC2 instance types.
+Support for NVMe was only added to RexRay in v0.11.4.
+You will need to take the following prerequisite steps for RexRay to work with NVMe devices on CentOS (on newer CoreOS AMIs this is unnecessary):

-1. Install the NVME CLI command.
+1. Install the NVMe CLI command.

     ```bash
     $ yum install -y nvme-cli